 On this page:

 The Texas Workforce Commission’s (TWC) Skills for Small Business program supports businesses with fewer than 100 employees, emphasizes training for new workers, and helps upgrade the skills of incumbent workers.
-Through this program, up to $2 million from the Skills Development Fund is dedicated to the backbone of Texas' business community—our small employers.
+Through this program, up to $2 million from the Skills Development Fund is dedicated to the backbone of Texas' business community—our more than 433,000 small employers.

 Small businesses can apply to TWC for training offered by their local community or technical college or the Texas Engineering Extension Service (TEEX).
 TWC processes the applications and works with the college to fund the specific courses selected by businesses for their employees.